Home

 Russel & Co was an eminent and prosperous Asiatic commercial house, established in China.
 Just as his patron John Forbes, who began his career spending 7 years in China, Edmund Barbour at once went to China, spending most of the next 8 years there, and his energy and abilities resulted in his admission as a partner in the firm in 1869.

-During his years in Asia, he travelled to India, and had numerous exciting and dangerous experiences, among them attacks by pirates and religious fanatics, escapes from the plague, and perils from rebellions and local uprisings (the lower photo pictures the office building of Russel & Co in Shanghai, where Barbour served).
+During his years in Asia, he traveled to India, and had numerous exciting and dangerous experiences, among them attacks by pirates and religious fanatics, escapes from the plague, and perils from rebellions and local uprisings (the lower photo pictures the office building of Russel & Co in Shanghai, where Barbour served).

 image

 Barbour returned to Boston in 1871 and soon became connected with the large financial operations and railroad business of Forbes.
-In the early 1870s Barbour devised and patented his remarkable calculating machines (see the calculating machines of Edmund Dana Barbour).
+In the early 1870s, Barbour devised and patented his remarkable calculating machines (see the calculating machines of Edmund Dana Barbour).

 Barbour continued with his successful acquisition of money until about 1895, having accumulated a fortune of over a million dollars.
-During the remaining 30 years of his life he continued with shrewd investing and his estate was nearly trebled before his death.
+During the remaining 30 years of his life, he continued with shrewd investing, and his estate was nearly trebled before his death.

-Barbour had a large estate in Sharon, Mass., with a dwelling house of Chinese design and large and valuable collection of Chinese works of art, which unfortunately were burned in 1882.
+Barbour had a large estate in Sharon, Mass., with a dwelling house of Chinese design and a large and valuable collection of Chinese works of art, which unfortunately were burned in 1882.
 Barbour loved to travel and he made 3 trips around the world and a score of visits to Europe.

 Barbour’s greatest pleasure in later years came in helping those in need.
 Many young men and women are indebted to him for financial help in securing their education.
-He financed also a great number of charitable philanthropies, promoted temperance legislation, helped discharged prisoners.
+He financed also a great number of charitable philanthropies, promoted temperance legislation, and helped discharged prisoners.

-Edmund Barbour married in Boston, 23 August 1867, to Mary Therese Ross (born in Lyme, N. H., 11 January 1841, died in Boston 11 December 1897), daughter of Samuel Elkins and Ruth (Hews) Ross.
-The family had 4 children, but unfortunately only one of them survived childhood—Mary Ella (1870-1954).
+Edmund Barbour married in Boston, on 23 August 1867, to Mary Therese Ross (born in Lyme, N. H., 11 January 1841, died in Boston on 11 December 1897), daughter of Samuel Elkins and Ruth (Hews) Ross.
+The family had 4 children, but unfortunately only one of them survived childhood — Mary Ella (1870-1954).
 The only son, Edmund Forbes (1868-1869), and 2 other daughters Ethel (1881-1884) and Edith (1872-1874) died young.

 The house of Edmund Barbour in Boston, 344 Beacon Street

 The house of Edmund Barbour in Boston, 344 Beacon Street.
 The house was acquired by Barbour in 1894, and he continued to live there until his death in 1925.
-The left photo is the house in early 1880s, shortly after its opening, the right photo is the house (still preserved) in 2014.
+The left photo is the house in the early 1880s, shortly after its opening, and the right photo is the house (still preserved) in 2014.

 To top